 The Difference Steps Can Make…

-Before we continue with some more practical considerations, here are a few before and after pictures from two ALDA projects, illustrating how much of a difference steps can make to a project:
+Before we continue with some more practical considerations, here are a few before and after pictures from several ALDA projects, illustrating how much of a difference steps can make to a project:

 From Experience: Step Height, Depth and Width